 Call Me By Your Name, or the art of de-queering narratives for straight audiences

-Blog post by Megan Hughes
+Blog post by Aaron Gabriel Hughes

-Megan Hughes is reading for a DPhil in French Philosophy at Balliol College, University of Oxford.
+Aaron Gabriel Hughes is reading for a DPhil in French Philosophy at Balliol College, University of Oxford.
 Their research uses existential phenomenology to study the lived experience of illness, of queerness, and of other forms of bodily otherness.
-In this blog post, Megan examines how the dynamic of effacing queerness at work in Call Me By Your Name points to a wider phenomenon of neutralizing queer art and its radical potentiality.
+In this blog post, Aaron examines how the dynamic of effacing queerness at work in Call Me By Your Name points to a wider phenomenon of neutralizing queer art and its radical potentiality.
 In so doing, they argue that the de-queering of queer art has lethal consequences for the very communities it claims to represent.

 In the last few years, we have witnessed an increase in the output of queer cinema.
 The institutional success of portrayals of that kind of queerness which are so often ignored–of being black and gay, as in Moonlight, of being a transgender woman, as in A Fantastic Woman–is symptomatic of this shift.
 And yet queer films remain rare.
 Queer films which achieve the kind of viewing figures and critical acclaim we have seen for Call Me By Your Name are rarer still.
 For those films that bring queer love into the limelight, the stakes are desperately high.
 Queer people are still being killed, and are still killing themselves, and the articulation of queer lives in art can act as a catalyst for social change.
 This is precisely why Luca Guadagnino’s film is so important.
 It’s also why queer audiences should be profoundly disappointed with what he has produced.